Instrument Rating

 The South African minimum requirements for our Instrument Rating (H)

-•18 Years or older •PPL(H) or CPL(H) •Valid Night Rating (H) •General Radio Licence •Passed the Instrument Rating theoretical knowledge online exam •A Class I or II Aviation Medical. oWe will assist you with booking your Aviation Medical appointment. •Fluent in English (Speak, read, write, and understand) and pass the English Proficiency Examination •Pass the relevant skill test.
+•18 Years or older •Valid PPL(H) or Higher •Valid Night Rating (H) •General Radio Licence •Passed the Instrument Rating theoretical knowledge online exam •A valid Class I or II Aviation Medical. oWe will assist you with booking your Aviation Medical appointment, if required. •Fluent in English (Speak, read, write, and understand) •Pass the relevant skill test.

 Ground School Subjects: approx. 40hours